nathanesau/FantasyTennisPython/README.md

 # FantasyTennis

 Interactive Draw Editor written in Python.
+Data here if you don't want to manually download it all: https://github.com/nathanesau/FantasyTennisData

 ## Releases